Follicular Unit Extraction (FUE) Hair Transplantation

 The Donor Area and Scar Formation

 Strip harvesting produces a linear scar.
 The appearance of the donor strip scar can be a significant concern for patients who wish to wear their hair very short.
 The vast majority of patients who undergo strip harvesting have minimal scars that are easily concealed by the hair above the scar.
-And in many instances the scar may not be evident at all except on careful inspection.
+In many instances, the scar may not be evident at all except during careful inspection.
 There are, however, some patients who have scars that have widened, and there are also patients who have several scars from multiple procedures.
-In some instances the apparent widened appearance of a scar may actually be due to damage to follicles along the incision line during harvesting rather than true scarring.
+In some instances, the apparent widened appearance of a scar may actually be due to damage to follicles along the incision line during harvesting rather than true scarring.

 Judicious planning on the part of the surgeon can largely diminish the problems associated with strip scars.
 By limiting the width of the strip to be taken and avoiding tension on the wound, the surgeon can minimize the donor scar.
 To avoid multiple scars many physicians who use strip harvesting employ a single scar technique even if multiple procedures are performed.
 By utilizing careful dissection along the incision line, damage to hair follicles can be diminished.